Last Updated on 11/13/25 by Rose Palmer

 Legends Bar and Grill

-We’ve eaten dinner here before, but now they close at 6 PM, so it’s really only good for lunch or some after ski snacks and drinks.
+We’ve eaten dinner here before, but now they close at 6 PM, so it’s really only good for lunch or some after-ski snacks and drinks.
 Legends describes itself as a gastro-pub.
-The servings were huge, the food was good and my husband enjoyed the micro-brew selections,
+The servings were huge, the food was good, and my husband enjoyed the microbrew selections.

 Butcher’s Chop House

-We walked into the center of town one night for dinner but had not made any reservations.
-With the town full of Sundance Film Festival goers, the restaurants and bars were packed.
-We were fortunate to be able to get a table in the lower level bar area of Butcher’s Chop House.
-This steak house offered the expected variety of meat cuts and seafood.
-Considering how packed the place was, the service was quite efficient and the steak and chicken dishes we got were tasty.
+We were fortunate to be able to get a table in the lower-level bar area of Butcher’s Chop House.
+This steakhouse offered the expected variety of meat cuts and seafood.
+Considering how packed the place was, the service was quite efficient, and the steak and chicken dishes we got were tasty.

-We indulged with dinner at the Viking Yurt one year to celebrate my birthday.
-This was not just a dinner, but a four hour evening experience.
-A sled pulled by a snow cat took us 1800 feet up the mountain to a real yurt.
 There, we enjoyed a six course Norwegian inspired dinner.
-The most interesting course was the sorbet palate cleanser that was served in a hollowed out rock brought over from Norway.
+The most interesting course was the sorbet palate cleanser that was served in a hollowed-out rock brought over from Norway.
 The food was delicious, the service was extremely attentive, and the evening was one of the most unique and memorable dining experiences I have ever had.

 What We Liked about skiing in Park City